 The AMMRF, under its new identity as Microscopy Australia, recently launched its Stories and Structures – New Connections exhibition at the Powerhouse Museum in Sydney.
 Opened by Prof. Tom Calma, Co-chair of Reconciliation Australia, this unique and innovative new exhibition brings together microscopy and Indigenous art.
-Through visual and story-telling parallels, it aims to engage the public, especially Aboriginal and Torres Strait Islander youth, with science, and to bring a new perspective on Indigenous culture to non-Indigenous Australians.
+Through visual story-telling, it aims to engage the public, especially Aboriginal and Torres Strait Islander youth, with science.
+The exhibition offers new perspectives on Indigenous culture to non-Indigenous Australians.

 Misty Jenkins, from the Gunditjmara people, a cellular immunologist at the Walter and Eliza Hall Institute.
 She has a passion for Indigenous health and encouraging more Indigenous youth to take up careers in science.